FraTesta/experimental_ws/src/final_assignment/README.md

 # Feedback
 string state
 ```
-Therefore it gets a color and returns the room position in terms of x and y coordinates.
+Basically it gets a color and returns the room position in terms of x and y coordinates.
 ## **System's Features**
 ### **Move Base and Gmapping settings**
 - The **_gmapping_** parameters are contained in the [gmapping.launch](https://github.com/FraTesta/experimental_ws/blob/master/src/final_assignment/launch/gmapping.launch) file.
 Basically I changed: